 The basic premise is that when the plaintiff's attorney questions a witness, they are laying the foundation for the defendant’s attorney to ask questions.
 Generally, cross-examination is limited to matters brought out during the direct examination of the witness.
 The attorney may ask leading questions during cross-examination.

 This is the most important part and where many inbound sales people and marketers go wrong.
 We know so much, and so we assume so much and end up jumping to fast or in the wrong direction.
 We forget to have the simple conversation.

-Take baby steps!
 Sometimes in the rush to get through their sales process, sales people take bigger steps than they should which causes prospects to put up walls.
-Patience is a virtue, not a disease as my nana would say.
-Yes, objectives are important, but not as important as the journey to get there.
+Patience is a virtue, not a disease as my Nana would say, Yes, objectives are important, but, "not as important as the journey to get there."
 The pace must be conversational and not driven by just you.
 If you hurry, the point or objective is easily misunderstood, and therefore “a misunderstood point is no point at all.”

 In sales this gives the sales person more control over the conversation, but it also verifies that you have heard it right and understand and not making assumptions that are incorrect.
 Leading questions should be asked not just by making a statement and following it with “Is that correct?” but with those who are the influencer or end user, asking leading questions in a gentle way is important to not seem patronizing or interrogative.

 We all have a style, a way we buy, a way we sell.
 Knowing your own style and how to detect how it might clash or sync with someone’s buying process is a crucial soft skill.
 Some call it emotional intelligence, others use DiSC.
 I once had a science teacher in college who had all his students take a Myer-Briggs to help us understand our learning style so that we could adapt it to his teaching style.